edri2or-commits/make-ops-clean/DOCS/GITHUB_EXECUTOR_RECOVERY_PLAN.md

 ---

-**Status**: ✅ APPROVED - Task 2.1 ready for execution
+**Status**: 🔄 Task 2.1 IN PROGRESS - Workflow executing, will write status to repo

-**Next Action**: Claude presents Task 2.1 workflow YAML for Or's final review before execution
+**Next Action**: Claude waits for `OPS/STATUS/github-executor-api-verify.json` to appear, then reports results to Or